froothacks/performance-ai/README.md

 ### Diving into the Tech

 Behind the scenes we're using Modal to host/deploy our backend endpoints, Vercel to deploy our frontend with Next.js (React app), MongoDB to persist all of our data and Anthropic's Claude LLM to do the heavy-lifting of processing Slack messages and figuring out what's relevant!
+Check it out https://evidence360.vercel.app/

 ### Future Updates